 Most of us know that we should have travel health insurance before we depart, but we’re not all aware of the fact that travel insurance can cover us for much more than just medical expenses.
 What are the different components of travel insurance, and which Canadian credit cards offer what?

-Summary of Best Travel Insurance Credit Cards in Canada in 2018
+Summary of Travel Insurance Coverage Per Credit Card

 What to Consider When Using Travel Credit Card Insurance

 Before we get into the nitty gritty details of the different kinds of travel insurance out there, let’s make sure we understand the essentials: